-During the intake I will also take your pulse on both sides and look at your tongue.
-Fun fact: your tongue is the only muscle visible from the outside of the body so we can see movement of blood in your tissues.
+During the intake, I will also take your wrist pulse on both your left and right arms and look at your tongue.
+Fun fact: your tongue is the only muscle visible from the outside of the body so we can see the movement of blood in your tissues.
 The coat of your tongue tells us a ton about the state of your digestive system.
 You can get a lot of information about someone just by knowing what to look for in the tongue.

-Based off this you will get a “pattern diagnosis”.
-This means that I’ve looked at your symptoms and found one of about 100 categories you seem to fit into.
+Based on this you will get a “pattern diagnosis”.
+This means that I’ve looked at your symptoms and found at least one of about 100 categories you seem to fit into.
 I might say you have something like “spleen qi deficiency” or “liver qi stagnation”.
 This doesn’t mean that anything is wrong with your spleen or liver.

 In fact, it doesn’t change or replace any of your Western Medical diagnoses at all.
 It’s just another way of saying that you have low energy or that you’re stressed in a way that also helps me choose my points.

 The Acupuncture Needle

 This is what most people have questions about: how big are the needles?
 Do they hurt?

 An acupuncture needle is a very small, solid, thin needle usually made of stainless steel.
 It has a handle and a tapered shaft.
 To give you an idea of how small it is, you can fit 10-20 acupuncture needles inside the tip of an average hypodermic needle, what you would get your flu shots from.
 Check out this google image search for a better visual.

 They are designed to be as painless as possible – many needles won’t be felt at all.
 For the ones that are felt, the only sensation is on insertion and it’s usually quick and not painful.